-A large and significant portion of the practice life of a general surgeon involves taking emergency room calls and treating patients involved in trauma such as automobile accidents, gunshot and stabbing wounds, industrial accidents, domestic and workplace violence and injuries sustained at home such as lacerations and puncture wounds.
-Over the years in a busy surgical practice, I began to believe that I had seen and treated patients with every type of injury.
-That might have been true until I received a call from the ER one Saturday in mid-afternoon.
+A large and significant portion of the practice life of a general surgeon involves taking emergency room calls and treating patients involved in trauma.
+I treated injuries such as automobile accidents, gunshot and knife wounds, industrial accidents, domestic and workplace violence and injuries sustained at home such as lacerations and puncture wounds.
+Over the years I thought I had seen and treated patients with every type of injury until I received a call from the ER one Saturday in mid-afternoon.

-When I entered the ER, the excellent staff at the South Arkansas Medical Center had an intravenous line well placed and Robert was receiving fluids, pain medicines and his lab work was already being processed.
+When I entered the ER the excellent staff at the South Arkansas Medical Center had an intravenous line well placed, and Robert was receiving fluids, pain medicines and his lab work was being processed.
 He was conscious, but groggy from the sedation when I told him I wanted to inspect the wound.
-As I lifted the sheet to inspect his left groin area, I saw an 8 inch limb from an oak tree protruding from a puncture wound to his upper, inner left thigh.
-The limb was approximately 2 inches in diameter and I could tell by slightly moving the limb that it was deeply imbedded.
-The wound was very close to the femoral artery and vein which are the main blood supply to the leg, and because there was no active bleeding, I was fairly certain those essential vessels were not injured.
-“How in the world did this happen?
-I asked him.
+As I lifted the sheet to inspect his left groin area, I saw an eight inch limb from an oak tree protruding from a puncture wound to his upper, inner left thigh.
+The limb was approximately two inches in diameter, and I could tell by slightly moving the limb it was deeply imbedded.
+The wound was very close to the femoral artery and vein which are the main blood supply to the leg, and because there was no active bleeding I was fairly certain those essential vessels were not injured.
+“How in the world did this happen?”
 Here’s what he told me:

-He continued, “For some reason when I was lifted off the seat, the tractor stopped running or the tree in my leg would have torn me in two.
+He continued, “For some reason when I was lifted off the seat the tractor stopped running or the tree in my leg would have torn me in two.
 Normally a D2 tractor will keep running until it runs out of gas.
-I was pinned so high in the cab that I couldn’t reach anything to help me free myself.
-I reached in my pocket and got my pocket knife and began cutting the limb.
+I was pinned so high in the cab I couldn’t reach anything to help me free myself.
+I reached in my pocket to got my pocket knife and began cutting the limb.
 Because of the intense pain I kept passing out but was able to hold onto the knife.
 I was screaming for my friend to come help me, but he was too far away to hear me.
-After at least 15 minutes I was able to cut through the limb and I dropped to the seat of the cab.
+After at least fifteen minutes I was able to cut through the limb, and I dropped to the seat of the cab.
 At about the same time help arrived because my friend could see the tractor was not moving and he came to check on me.
 I’m sure glad he did.”